-Douglas School circa 1915.
+Douglas School circa 1915

-Along with its six city lots of lawn and woods, it has been transformed into a "History Center" where Saugatuck-Douglas citizens and visitors can benefit in a multitude of ways from the area's rich history and culture by sight, sound, touch, and smell.
+Along with its six city lots of lawn and gardens, it has been transformed into a History Center campus where Saugatuck-Douglas residents and visitors to the community can learn about and experience the area's rich history and culture by sight, sound, touch, and smell.

-• Life Boat Exhibit & Back-In-Time Garden
+• Shipwreck and Surfboat Exhibit & Back-In-Time Garden

-• Interactive Supermap and History Room
+• Interactive Supermap and Rotating Thematic Exhibits

-• Archives and Tech Center
+• History Center Archives and Research Center (ARC)

 • Local Art Collection and rotating Art Gallery exhibits

 • Meeting & Event Rental Space